bacontime/blog-mirror/nature/clades.md

 </pre>

 Note that:
+- emojis in parentheses are not in the unicode standard, and are specific to OprnMoji
-- Many clades which are not represented by emojis are excluded.
+- Many clades are excluded.
-- Some clades indicated by a para-phylum, some indicated by English translation of latin name.
+- Todo: link to version with scientific names.

 ## Explanations for Clade Names